marlinspike/MCPDemo/README.md

 # MCP Server Demo: YouTube Transcript & SQLite DB

 This project demonstrates how an MCP (Model Context Protocol) server can inject functionality into an application without requiring the app to take any dependencies on the resource type.
-It provides two example MCP servers:
+It provides two example MCP servers and a sample OpenAI MCP client.

 ## 1. YouTube Transcript Extraction (`yt.py`)